Airports and opportunities vs. The Block

 Loading

 Over on BBFFWS (Brian’s BFF’s Web Site) is a sort-of-a story about Collingwood’s 2018 budget.
 It’s really just some comments about a document this council won’t even get a peek at until sometime in late January, and won’t get through the approval stage until late spring or even early summer.
 Even though all of our municipal neighbours, the county and indeed most of Ontario, have already approved their 2018 budgets, Collingwood continues to slog along, months behind the process curve.
-And nary a word of … click below for more ↓
+And nary a word of complaint from The Block.
+Well, to be fair, nary a word they even noticed was … click below for more ↓

 EPCOR and The Block’s Big Lie